-The top XI from 60 years of Bundesliga, as voted by fans
+The top XI from the first 60 years of the Bundesliga, as voted by fans

 The Bundesliga celebrated its 60th birthday on 24 August 2023.
-To mark the occasion, we present an outstanding XI from over the years voted for by you, the fans.
+To mark the occasion, we presented an outstanding XI from the first 60 years voted for by you, the fans.

 We gave you the names of several players per position (goalkeeper, defender, midfielder, forward) who have made their mark on the Bundesliga over the last 60 years.
 It was up to you to decide who made it into the all-time Bundesliga XI.
-Here are the best 11 players to have graced the German game since 1963, according to you*.
+Here are the best 11 players to have graced the German game between 1963 and 2023, according to you*.

 Goalkeeper: